jnsltk/kiwave-sonar-system/README.md

 SvelteJS was used to make the GUI for this project.
 In order to use SvelteJS you need to have [Node.js](https://nodejs.org/en/download) downloaded.

 The GUi initial setup was done by runnign the command `npm create vite@latest` in the `SonarVisualizer` directory.
-However, if you use our project, you do not need to run the forementioned command, but rather the commands mentioned next.
+However, if you use our project, you do not need to run the aforementioned command, but rather the commands mentioned next.

 If you fork this project and and then pull from the remote repository, before using npm commands to upload the web page, you need to open a terminal in the `SonarVisualizer` directory and run the command `npm install` or `npm i`.
 This command downloads the dependicies and packages that are used in the project.